TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-(Important to use a browser other than firefox, because it can prints the error `"CR32 integrity check failed"`).
+(Important to use a browser other than `firefox`, because it can prints the error `"CR32 integrity check failed"`).

 DynamoDB output: